Flooding, hail, waterspouts: Severe weather moves through South Jersey, southeastern Pennsylvania

 Mitchell says he had no idea how dangerous of a situation he was in before he caught in it

 "It was devastating, yes, devastating, devastating.
-I'm just glad that I'm OK," he said.
+I'm just glad that I'm okay," he said.